sandrogiacom/school-test/README.md

 2. Create teachers using the `Teacher` class by providing their name, birth date, specialization, and employee ID.

-3. Create courses using the `Course` class by providing the course name and the respective teacher.
+3. Create courses using the `Course` class by providing the curso name and the respective professor.

 4. Enroll students in courses using the `enrollStudent()` method of the `Course` class.

 5. Assign teachers to courses using the `addCourse()` method of the `Teacher` class.

-6. Retrieve a student's courses using the `getCourses()` method of the `Student` class.
+6. Retrieve a aluno's courses using the `getCourses()` method of the `Student` class.

-7. Retrieve a teacher's courses using the `getCourses()` method of the `Teacher` class.
+7. Retrieve a professor's courses using the `getCourses()` method of the `Teacher` class.

 ## Examples